SAP-samples/teched2025-DA160/exercises/ex5/README.md

 ![wpdatabricks](images/0504-dbworkspace.png)

 5. You have entered the welcome page of SAP Databricks.

-At SAP Business Unleashed 2025, we announced SAP Databricks, a landmark partnership that brings the power of Databricks directly into SAP Business Data Cloud.

-What is SAP Databricks?

-SAP Databricks is an SAP-managed OEM version of the Databricks Data Intelligence Platform embedded natively within SAP Business Data Cloud.
-SAP Databricks brings industry-leading AI/ML, data science, and data engineering capabilities together with semantically rich, business-ready data from SAP applications.

 Now let's locate the **CompanyCode** data product which has been shared to you in ex4.

 6. Go to **Catalog** tab and locate the **Company Code** Data product as illustrated in the figure below.
 This Data Product was shared from the SAP Business Data Cloud to SAP Databricks and is now available for consumption.
 ![ccdatabricks](images/0505-dbcompanycode.png)

 7. Now the data scientist can start working on this data.
 Due to the time limitation, we won't include the reprocessing exercise in our session.
 Instead, we already saved a copy of the enhanced data so that we can continue.
 Let's expand the catalog again, go to **My organization** and follow the path illustrated below to locate the **company_code_clusters** data: